 There should be more proactive measures to deal with the problems of privatized units and sick units which require to be addressed case by case to salvage huge productive resources through proactive government intervention.

-xi.
-Facilitating and Supplementary role of government and Public-Private Partnership
+x.
+Facilitating role of government and Public-Private Partnership